-Basements: The Belsize Residents Association has consistently opposed basements that extend beyond the footprint of the existing building or are deeper than one storey.
-The BRA is a member of CRAAC, a federation of Residents’ Associations campaigning to strengthen Camden Council’s policy formulation and implementation in this area.
+Planning: In commenting on planning applications we generally attempt to ensure that Camden Council abides by the policies set out in the latest national, London and Borough plans and its own latest policies and guidance which can be found here and in the Belsize Conservation area statement, available here.Basements: The Belsize Society consistently opposes basements that extend beyond the footprint of the existing building or are deeper than one storey.
+BelSoc is a member of Combined Residents Association Advisory Committee (CRAAC) a federation of Residents’ Associations campaigning to strengthen Camden Council’s policy formulation and implementation in this area.

-Trees: The BRA works to maintain the benefits Belsize gains from many mature trees in our streets and private gardens.
+Trees: The Society works to maintain the benefits Belsize gains from many mature trees in our streets and private gardens.
 In Conservation Areas, any severe pruning or felling of a tree requires permission from Camden Council.
 This also applies to trees with preservation orders (TPOs).
 We encourage members to be aware of the condition of trees in their neighbourhood and anyone who is concerned about a particular tree or trees can contact Camden Council’s Tree teams.
 Contact details can be found here.The BRA reviews all tree applications and our response is reported to the monthly BRA Committee meetings and noted in the Committee Minutes.

-Streets and Transport: The BRA aims aim to strike an appropriate balance between the needs of walkers, cyclists, drivers and public transport users and to seek the best solutions for Belsize residents.
+Streets and Transport: The BelSoc works to strike an appropriate balance between the needs of walkers, cyclists, drivers and public transport users and to seek the best solutions for Belsize residents.
 We raise issues of concern with Camden Council and aim to respond to all consultations undertaken by the council on issues likely to be of concern to members.
 These may include issues such as licensing policy, gambling policy etc. Responses are formulated by the committee having regard to any comments they may receive from members.
 Current council consultations are listed here.

-Constitution: Our constitution can be found here.
+Constitution: Our constitution can be found here